nucypher/nucypher/docs/source/guides/network_node/ursula_configuration_guide.rst

 Configure and Run a Worker
 --------------------------

-It is assumed that you already have nucypher installed, have initiated a stake, and bonded a worker.
+This guide assumes that you already have nucypher installed, have initiated a stake, and bonded a worker.

 Working Procedure: